 On the River Jordan the Mill Lane Leat, Preston Road Bridge and Fisherbridge Road Bridge are all critical inspection sites.
 At these locations silt needs to be removed on a regular basis to ensure the flow of water is not restricted as this can cause flooding problems upstream of the site.
 There are minor localised drainage problems along the A353 Preston Road and at Puddledocks.
 Other problems in this area are caused by backflow through private surface water systems and overtopping of the River Jordan during times of heavy rainfall.
+Further work is being undertaken by the Environment Agency to assess the flooding in this area.

-Also along the River Jordan, flooding has occurred at the Waterside Holiday Park, shown in photo 3.2a, due to water backing up at the Bowleaze Coveway Road Bridge.
+Also along the River Jordan, flooding has occurred at the Waterside Holiday Park, shown in photo 3.1, due to water backing up at the Bowleaze Coveway Road Bridge.